What is a Tummy Tuck?

 An abdominoplasty can help patients regain a flatter stomach.
 As a result, tummy tuck patients are more confident with the appearance of their midriff and can fit into smaller and tighter clothes.
 Furthermore, a tummy tuck also repairs the abdominal muscle separation, also known as diastasis recti, which occurs after pregnancy and causes muscle weakness and protrusion.

 There are numerous types of tummy tucks, each utilising different surgical techniques and varying in their level of invasiveness.
-Our tummy tuck surgeons will determine the most appropriate course of treatment for you upon a consultation based on a range of factors, such as the extent of skin laxity.
+Dr. Tillo will perform a thorough assessment to determine the most appropriate tummy tuck surgery for you, taking into account a range of factors, such as the amount of skin laxity.

 Full Tummy Tuck

 A full tummy tuck is ideal for patients with moderate to severe skin laxity around the abdomen.
 It involves two incisions in the lower abdomen, one across the bikini line and another around the belly button.
 The loose skin can then be removed, and any muscle separation is repaired, after which the belly button is repositioned for a natural-looking result.

 Overall, a full tummy tuck creates a more toned and flatter upper and lower abdomen, while alleviating medical concerns associated with weak abdominal muscles.

 A mini tummy tuck is a less invasive procedure than a full tummy tuck, and is most suitable for patients with mild to moderate skin laxity.
 During this procedure, a small incision is made at the base of the lower abdomen, and the lax skin is removed.
 The mini tummy tuck removes loose skin in the lower abdomen only, and does not typically involve muscle repair.

 A mini tummy tuck can help to remove a pooch left behind after pregnancy or a c-section, creating a flatter, more contoured lower abdomen.